-This Pumpkin and Spinach salad is tastier than most because of one simple ingredient.
+This Roast Pumpkin salad is tastier than most because of one simple ingredient.

 It is perfect to accompany a festive holiday dinner, barbecue or even serve this salad as a complete light meal.
 Do you want to know what makes this salad so good?
 Read on.

 Salads used to be boring but not anymore!
 With flavors that dance in your mouth, this Roast Pumpkin salad will excite even the most ardent salad haters.